Bachelor of Podiatry (Honours)

 This program is only available to students enrolled in the third year of the Bachelor of Podiatry who have met the GPA requirement.
 Eligible students will be made an offer into the program directly.

-Future study opportunities may include a Master of Research and doctoral studies.
+Future study opportunities may include doctoral studies.

-This honour’s degree is only available to students studying the Bachelor of Podiatry who have met the grade point average (GPA) requirements and have been made an offer into the degree.
+This honour’s degree is only available to students already studying the Bachelor of Podiatry who have met the grade point average (GPA) requirements and have been made an offer into the degree.

 Students who undertake activities where interaction with patients/the public is required for their degree, such as field or clinical placements/visits and in University clinics and gyms, must demonstrate they meet mandatory pre-placement conditional requirements.
 These include criminal history clearance, child related employment clearance and immunisation requirements.
 Please visit the Clinical Placement Unit for information on key requirements, and to access the full student checklists.